 - Despite calls for delay, Trudeau says pot will be legal this summer

-Across the country, police forces, have readied themselves for Wednesday, including the Regina Police Service.
+Across the country, police forces readied themselves for the big day, including the Regina Police Service.

 “As much as we’ve been preparing for this for quite some time, really it’s only been in the last month or two that they’ve firmed up the legislative requirements on this,” said Chief Evan Bray.
 “In fact, we don’t even have the instrument on this that will be part of our roadside screening that we’ll be doing.”

 While the instrument is another tool, Bray noted the men and women in law enforcement have a lot of tools and training to enforce impaired driving.